-A storage system consists of one or more controller enclosures and disk enclosures, and it provides an intelligent storage platform that features robust reliability, high performance, and large capacity.
+A storage system consists of a controller enclosure and one or more disk enclosures, and it provides an intelligent storage platform that features robust reliability, high performance, and large capacity.

 4.2 2 U Controller Enclosure

 This section describes a controller enclosure in terms of its hardware structure, component functions, front and rear views, and indicators.